Glow-wire test

-The glow-wire test is a type of flammability test used to evaluate the combustibility and fire resistance of materials.
-It is a method of indirect flame testing in which a heated wire is applied to the test object.
-The results of such tests using various methods make it possible to compare and examine the ignition resistance, self-extinguishing properties (in case of ignition), and the non-propagation and non-expansion characteristics during dripping.
-As for the origin of the glow-wire test, it was established in 2001 by the International Electrotechnical Commission (IEC), because existing test methods did not cover some ignition sources.
-Since then, the glow-wire test has been used to simulate thermal effects that may occur due to malfunctions in electrical devices caused by overload connections or overheating of components.
+The glow-wire test is a type of flame-retardancy test used to evaluate the flammability and fire resistance of materials.
+It is a type of indirect flame test in which a red-hot heated wire is applied to the test specimen for evaluation.
+Based on the test results obtained through these methods, it is possible to compare and verify the ignition resistance of various materials, their self-extinguishing properties (in the event of ignition), and their non-propagation and non-spreading characteristics during dripping.
+The glow-wire test was established in 2001 by the International Electrotechnical Commission (IEC) because existing test methods did not cover certain ignition sources.
+Since then, the glow-wire test has been used to simulate thermal effects that may occur due to malfunction of electrical devices caused by overloaded connections or overheating of components.

 Search from index